orn8/tinfoil/README.md

 ### Free Shops:

-> No free shops are currently available as of right now.
+> No external free shops are currently available as of right now.

 <br/>